 Upon establishing a new business in Maryland, employers are required to apply for an unemployment insurance account number.
 There is no employee contribution.
 Complete and detailed information is available at the Maryland Department of Labor, Licensing and Regulation, Division of Unemployment Insurance.

 All employers in Maryland are required to provide workers’ compensation coverage for their employees.
 Workers’ compensation may be provided in a variety of ways, and insurers offer very competitive rates.
-Information is available from the Maryland Department of Business and Economic Development.
+Information is available from the Maryland Department of Commerce.